Skip to content

 +----[SHA256]-----+

-Copy and append the content of SSH public key i.e. ~/.ssh/id_rsa.pub to other nodes's ~/.ssh/authorized_keys file.
+Copy and append the contents of SSH public key i.e. ~/.ssh/id_rsa.pub to other nodes's ~/.ssh/authorized_keys file.
+Please make sure you are logged in as root user by doing sudo su before you copy this public key to the end of ~/.ssh/authorized_keys file of the other master and worker nodes.
 This will allow ssh <other_nodes_internal_ip> from the Ansible master node's terminal.

 • Create 2 security groups with appropriate ports and protocols: